ksevindik/ksevindik.github.io/_posts/2014-04-18-possible-bug-in-hibernate-xml-based-mapping-when-using-properties-element.md

+---
+layout: post
-# Possible bug in Hibernate XML based mapping when using properties element
+title: Possible bug in Hibernate XML based mapping when using properties element
+author: Kenan Sevindik
+---

 Assume you have a Person with firstName and lastName properties, and a subclass of it called as Vet.
 You will have hbm.xml mapping files with the following content.